USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 If USCIS issues an RFE or NOID, the premium processing requirement has still been met for that stage, and a new applicable premium processing period begins after USCIS receives the response.
 Premium processing therefore creates a timetable for agency action, but it does not guarantee a favorable result.

-How Premium Processing Works
+How Premium Processing Works: Step by Step

-- File the underlying case, such as an eligible Form I-129 petition or other designated filing.
+- File the underlying case, such as an eligible Form I-129 petition (H-1B, L-1, etc.), Form I-140, or other designated filing.

-- Submit Form I-907 with the correct premium processing fee.
+- Submit Form I-907 with the correct premium processing fee ($2,965, $2,075, or $1,780 depending on form type).

 - If there is an RFE or NOID, you respond and a new premium processing period begins after USCIS receives the response.